 Revolves around constructing and statistically testing economic models.
 Lectures focus on discussing methodology in economics and learning the fundamentals of regression analysis.
 In addition, a large portion of the course is devoted to research projects in which students use a simple computer regression package to test economic theory against empirical evidence, analyze economic policies and forecast economic variables.
 Writing intensive.
-Prerequisites: Economics 190 and Management 210 or its equivalent.
+Prerequisites: Economics 190S, Math 131Q or its equivalent, and Business 210Q or its equivalent.
 Every year.

-301. Money and Banking.
+301. Financial Markets and Institutions.
 4 semester hours.

 Provides a basic understanding of money and financial institutions and their impact on the economy.
 The following are examined: the role of financial intermediaries, the role of government in financial markets, central banking, money creation, monetary policy, pricing of financial assets, interest rate determination, mortgage markets, option markets and futures markets.
-Prerequisites: Economics 190 and Mathematics 120.
+Prerequisites: Economics 190S and Mathematics 120Q and any statistics course.
 Every year.